 To manage the risk, an organization must establish the best strategy to achieve that goal by developing an appropriate management plan.

 A risk management plan has been developed to minimize the likelihood of a risk occurring or mitigate the risk.
-In a situation where an opportunity has been created, treatment plans aim to improve the chances that the opportunity will occur.
+In a situation where an opportunity has been created, treatment plans aim to improve the opportunity’s chances.
 A response strategy will be developed depending on the risks or opportunities posed.

 Monitor your risks

-Maintain a record of the Risk mitigation results for a specific project or past projects.
-Your company needs to start a fresh process when implementing risk management strategies is impossible.
+Maintain a record of the Risk mitigation results for a specific or past project.
+Your company must start a fresh process when implementing risk management strategies is impossible.
 Avoid impulsivity or a firefight to solve any issue.
 In fact, if we focus on reducing risks and opportunities for project risks, a calm perspective can help, and the project’s potential risks will be mitigated.

 Risk response strategies